-Turning now to the questions of why the United States caught up with and surged past the United Kingdom in the 1865-1929 period and why Western Europe caught up with the United states in terms of labor productivity in the 1957-93 period, our answers are as follows.
-The answer to the first question is that the United Sates was and continues to be a free trade club, while the United Kingdom was not a member of a free trade club in this earlier period.
+We begin with the question of why the United States caught up with and surged past the United Kingdom in the 1865-1929 period.
+Our answer to this question is that the United Sates was and continues to be a free trade club, while the United Kingdom was not a member of a free trade club in this earlier period.
 Our definition of a free trade club is as follows.
 A set of states constitutes a free trade club if it meets two conditions.
 Member states cannot impose tariffs and other restrictions on the import of goods and services from other member states.
 In addition, member states must have a considerable degree of economic sovereignty from the collective entity.
 Just as no single state is able to block the movement of goods between states, the collective entity cannot block the adoption of a superior technology in one of its member states.
 Thus, a free trade club in our definition is far more than a set of countries with a free trade agreement.